hbivnm/Venom-Crosshairs/README.md

 ***

 ## Planned features (somewhat prioritized)
+- [ ] Add a button to sync crosshairs from public repo (eliminates having to wait for new update for newly added crosshairs)
 - [ ] Add a "Help" button.
 - [ ] Add current version label.
 - [ ] Add "Update TF2WSC" button for when update is available from repo.